lena-kilian/lena-kilian.github.io/abm/index.md

     assert agents[0].environment[agents[0].y_position][agents[0].x_position] == 0 and agents[0].store == 98
 ```

 A final example I would like to highlight here is `test_min_distance`.
-Here it was particularly importan to test that agents do not calculate their distance from themselves.
-Additionally I checked that value provided as the miminum distance between all agents was not impacted by the agents' order.
+Here it was particularly important to test that agents do not calculate their distance from themselves.
+Additionally I checked that value provided as the minimum distance between all agents was not impacted by the agents' order.
 Thus, I manipulated the agents' positions and varied the agent pair with the minimum distance.

 ```
 def test_min_distance():